Last Updated on

 - 2.1″ vertical travel adjustment to hit long yardage distances

 Our Verdict on the HHA Optimizer Lite King Pin XL

 Narrowing things down, the HHA Optimizer Lite King Pin XL 5510 bow sight is the cat’s meow.
 Yes, it’s expensive, but it has features never before seen on another bow sight, and these features have been executed flawlessly.
 If there’s a top-dog bow sight that’s made for extreme accuracy at long distance ranges, it’s the King Pin XL which is why we have rated it as the top single pin bow sight in our line-up.

 But, not everyone has the luxury of spending hundreds of dollars on a bow sight.
 No worries, HHA offers the Optimizer Lite OL-5519 bow sight at a much more attractive price.
 Shoot out to 80 yards, stick on water-resistant tape, and make micro adjustments without tools.
-It’s a sweet sight for sore eyes – see for yourself.
+It’s a sweet sight for sore eyes.

 Scouring the market for high-end bow sights?
 An alternative to consider is the IQ Sights IQ Define.
 It’s about as pricey as the King Pin, but it’s different, too.
 The Define is a range finding bow sight that allows for acquiring distances out to 99 yards, and it adjusts for angles.

 It has an integrated sight light, five .019 pins, and tool-free micro adjustment locking knobs.
 You can find out everything you need to know about the IQ Define in this review.

 If you’re shopping to spend this amount of money on a bow sight, then you must be a serious shooter.
 Only put your money on the best, tested, and proved-to-be-true gear.
 It takes a King to be a King shooter.